mtp1032/KaChing/README.md

 # KaChing

-Bulk-sell junk (gray) and, optionally, **white** armor/weapons—fast.
+Bulk-sell junk (gray) and, optionally, **white** armor/weapons.
-This is a from-scratch Classic/Turtle-WoW rewrite of the Retail addon.
+This is a from-scratch Classic/Turtle-WoW rewrite of my Retail addon.

 ## Table of Contents
 - [KaChing](#kaching)